There is one book to me, that has stayed above everything else that is written about being an artist.

 How to live a good life ?
-I was calmly and very zen asking to myself in the midst of this mishmash.
-Yes sure ...
+I was calmly and very zen asking this to myself in the midst of this depression mishmash.
+Yes sure, real zen like ...

-I started my art studies with taking several courses in 1996, 6 years after this book was published.
-Following year 1997 I got in a small art school in southern Finland called Pekka Halosen akatemia as a full-time preliminary student, and the following year 1998 I took the entrance examination and got in the basic level study program of 3 years to get a vocational degree.
+In the search of how to live a good life, I turned more and more to philosophy, eastern knowledge, language studies - and finally started my art studies, first with taking several art courses in 1996 - 6 years after the Agnes Martin -book was published.
+Already the following year 1997 I got in as a full-time preliminary student to a small art school in southern Finland called Pekka Halosen akatemia.
+And the following year 1998 I took the entrance examination and got in the basic level study program of next 3 years to get a vocational degree.

-After 3 years - that first year of courses, and then those my first two years of full-time preliminary general studies 1997-1999 there in art school, students were supposed to choose their niche.
-Aha.
+After 3 years - that first year of courses, and then those my first two years of full-time preliminary general studies 1997-1999 there in the small art school, students were supposed to choose their niche.

 So ... hmm.

-Since 1999, with the wonderful 100 % backup from my professors Irma Tonteri and Pertti Summa, I attended both graphic arts and painting departments, because I could not decide.
-The result of this of course was, that I was totally confused which I still am, but in joy, and I don't give a shit about anything really, but one must ask, did I ever ?
+Since 1999, with the wonderful 100 % backup from my professors Irma Tonteri and Pertti Summa, I attended simultaneously both departments, the graphic arts and the painting departments, because I could not decide.
+The result of this of course was, that I was totally confused, which I still am, but in joy, and I don't give a shit about anything really, but one must ask, did I ever ?

-I have studied painting with Finnish painters Anna-Leena Vilhunen, Lotta Määttänen, Kaisu Aro, Pertti Summa and Matti Kurki.
-My first official full-time painting painting ( herself a true painter and taught us only painting ) professor in art school 1998-1999 was Lotta Määttänen (1968).
-Before that I had studied painting as part of general art studies.
-Lotta Määttänen was the one who gave me my two most valuable pieces of advice at that time : in the beginning she told us to read this book of Agnes Martin's writings, if we want to know what painting is, and in the end of the year, during the final face to face talk, she told me that always, always, always, I am to have lots and lots of empty supports prepared for painting, ready for me, all the time.
+Lotta Määttänen was the one who gave me my two most valuable pieces of advice at that time : in the beginning she told us to read this book of Agnes Martin's writings, if we want to know what painting is, and in the end of that her year of being a professor there, during the final face to face talks, she told me that " Tiina always, always, always, have lots and lots of empty supports prepared for painting, ready for painting, all the time. "